Our Brand Colours

 our Brand Colours

-Our primary, secondary and major accent colours can be used as alternative background colours, for call-to-action sections and sidebars, or where a visual break is needed.
-They can also be used to style headings, links, form fields, buttons, and other interactive elements.
-The minor accent colour should be used very sparingly — for example, on hover states of links and buttons, in small separator lines or other minimal design elements.
+Our major accent colour can also be used as alternative background colours, for call-to-action sections and sidebars, or where a visual break is needed.
+Our black, white and major accent colours can also be used to style headings, links, form fields, buttons, and other interactive elements.
+The minor accent colour should be used very sparingly — for example, on hover states of links and buttons, in small separator lines, minor headings and other minimal design elements.

 9.99